ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ## 8. Amendments

 - a.
-During Phase 1 (§2(d)), this charter may be amended by consensus of the chairs after 14 days' public notice on the WG mailing list, with notification to the OpenSSF TAC.
+During Phase 1 (Section 2.d), this charter may be amended by consensus of the chairs after 14 days' public notice on the WG mailing list, with notification to the OpenSSF TAC.
 Material changes — mission, scope, the TI admission rule, or changes to Steering Committee composition or seat allocation — additionally require TAC review.

 - b.
 Once Phase 2 begins, this charter may be amended by a two-thirds vote of the Steering Committee, excluding recusals, after 14 days' public notice on the WG mailing list, and requires OpenSSF TAC approval.